maximdeclercq/vtk-hackathon-2021/readme.md

 Add the hotels and rates from London.
 Something is wrong on these rates, they'll likely not be parsed by your current implementation.
 Find out why your scraper is not working and fix it.
 You might have to look for alternatives here :)

-As the golden hint: this line will be necessary :)
+As the golden hint: this line might be necessary for the rates :)

 ```python
 soup = BeautifulSoup(response.text, 'html5lib')
 ```

-- Rate limit
+- Rate limit (see `RateLimitRetryMiddleware`)
-- User agent check
+- User agent check (see `UserAgentDownloaderMiddleware`)
 - Hotels detail page:
   - RoomCount is a separate line
   - Stars is a separate line